-- 10.5 Please indicate here any additional information or clarify how the State Party supports sustainable tourism planning and management at a property level. - 10.6 Does the State Party require the use of impact assessments for programmes (e.g. strategic environmental assessments) or development projects (e.g. environmental impact assessments, heritage impact assessments) that may have an impact on the World Heritage property, its buffer zone and the wider setting?
+10.6 - Does the State Party require the use of impact assessments for programmes (e.g. strategic environmental assessments) or development projects (e.g. environmental impact assessments, heritage impact assessments) that may have an impact on the World Heritage property, its buffer zone and the wider setting?

-There is a regulatory framework that requires the use of impact assessments for programmes or development projects but it is not enforced.
+There is a regulatory framework that requires the use of impact assessments for programmes or development projects which is implemented but it needs improvement.

-- 10.7 Please list the different assessment methods used.
+10.7 - Please list the different assessment methods used.
 Please provide weblinks to the guidance for the assessment methods.
+Heritage Impact Assessment Environmental Impact Assessment Social Impact Assessment

-Environmental Impact Assessments https://www.marn.gob.gt/paginas/Instrumentos_de_Evaluacin_Ambiental - 10.8 Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?
+10.8 - Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?

-There is no national capacity building strategy in relation to World Heritage conservation, protection, presentation and management but capacity building is being done on an ad hoc basis
+There is a national capacity building strategy in relation to World Heritage conservation, protection, presentation and management that is effectively implemented

-- 10.9 Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?
+10.9 - Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?
+There is capacity at the institutional level to conduct research specifically for World Heritage issues but it could be improved.

-There is no institutional capacity to conduct research specifically for World Heritage issues but research is conducted in collaboration with partners. - 10.10 Has the State Party helped to establish national, public and private foundations or associations for raising funds and receiving donations for the protection of World Heritage? - 10.11 Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources - 11.
-International Cooperation - 11.1 Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
+10.10 - Has the State Party helped to establish national, public and private foundations or associations for raising funds and receiving donations for the protection of World Heritage?
+Yes

+10.11 - Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources Adequate World Heritage Policies need to be developed for the better Implementation of 1972 World Heritage Convention and its related recommendation, goals and strategies.

+11. International Cooperation

+11.1 - Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
 If so, please indicate the type of cooperation that best describes your activities.

+Participation in other UN programmes, including sustainable development programmes and human rights and gender equality programmes